smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

     - (BOOL)didReceiveVehicleType:(SDLVehicleType *)vehicleType;
 ```

-In Java SE and Java EE Library:
+In Java SE and Java EE App Libraries:
 ```java
      /**
      * A way to determine if this SDL session should continue to be active while